Everyone comes to the history of the NHS from their own perspective.

-David talks about Bill Shankly, the legendary Liverpool manager Alex Ferguson of St Mirren and Aberdeen before disappearing into obscurity, the deal to sign up the Scotland team (at a cost of £70,000) and the unorthodox sanction Danny McGrain had for any players stepping out of line.
+David talks about Bill Shankly, the legendary Liverpool manager, Alex Ferguson of St Mirren and Aberdeen before disappearing into obscurity, the deal to sign up the Scotland team (at a cost of £70,000) and the unorthodox sanction captain Danny McGrain had for any players stepping out of line.

 Smoking has probably killed a million Scots directly since 1948 and contributed the deaths of many more.
 The dangers were known in the early 1950s but it took five decades before legislation to denormalise smoking.

 Top players routinely promoted cigarettes such as the Co-op’s Rocky Mountain brand, as in this film from 1960. where goalie Jocky Robertson lights up after making a save: http://movingimage.nls.uk/film/1166

 The Scottish Football Association made the national team do worse things like play a “friendly” in 1977 against Chile in the national stadium where thousands were tortured and murdered after General Pinochet’s coup.

 Surprisingly, Pinochet turned up as an NHS patient at the Western General in Edinburgh in 1996.
 His doctor was a personal friend of an Edinburgh consultant and was worried about a lung complaint on a visit to Britain.
 Pinochet was registered under his other names Augusto Ugarte, given some routine tests and sent to Boots in Shandwick Place for a non-prescription medication.